A reader asked if he should offer a token payment to his debts, wondering if his creditors would ever accept it.

 If your situation is likely to improve – when you get a job, or your childcare costs fall for example – token payments can often be a good move.
 StepChange calls this a “temporary plan” and that is a good way to think of it.
 As they say, “This will give you the breathing space you need to get your situation back on track.”

 One common situation is where you have a priority debt that has to be repaid first.
 For example, you may reach an agreement with your council to clear your council tax arrears by paying an extra £80 a month for four months.
 That doesn’t leave you with enough to make the minimum payments on your credit cards, so you offer them a token payment.
 When your council tax arrears are cleared, you can then stop making the token payments and divide the £80 between your credit cards.

 Will my creditors freeze interest?

 This is the key question.
 If your creditors don’t freeze interest or keep adding on extra charges, then your debts will actually be going up every month.

 The answer is that creditors don’t legally have to freeze interest, but most creditors will if you provide them with an Income and Expenditure sheet that shows you can’t afford to pay more.
-A good way of doing this is to use the free self-help CABmoney facility – this will generate the Income and Expenditure sheet and also the letters to your creditors.
-If you can afford more than token payments, it will calculate the pro rata offers as well.
+You can use the free CABMoney system to generate this to send to your creditors, or a debt advisor can help you draw one up.

 Will I get defaults on my credit record?